 20%

-We assess peripheral light intrusion, polarization effectiveness on water and snow, and lens coverage area relative to face geometry.
+We assess reported peripheral light intrusion, polarization effectiveness on water and snow, and lens coverage area relative to face geometry.

 Durability & Value